jrr-microbio/metag_virus_training/viral_tutorial.md

 ## Viral Recovery and Identification

-To identify viral genomes within assemblies, we use a VirSorter2.
+To identify viral genomes within assemblies, we use VirSorter2 (https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00990-y).
 Per their paper, VirSorter2 is “a DNA and RNA virus identification tool that leverages genome-informed database advances across a collection of customized automatic classifiers to improve the accuracy and range of virus sequence detection”.

 Before using this tool, we need to do two things: (1) make sure assemblies are properly renamed and (2) pull only scaffolds of a certain length.